IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 secure-ns   40s         IntegrityShield   no-signature   configmap/test-cm   [IntegrityShieldEvent] Result: deny, Reason: "Signature verification is required for this request, but no signature is found.
 Please attach a valid signature to the annotation or by a ResourceSignature.", Request: {"kind":"ConfigMap","name":"test-cm","namespace":"secure-ns","operation":"CREATE","request.uid":"21244827-510f-484b-bbbd-4a5d262748e1","scope":"Namespaced","userName":"IAM#user-email"}

 ```

+### Step 3.
+How to create a resource with signature

-Now, let's create a signature for the above sample ConfigMap resource (/tmp/test-cm.yaml) using the following script (Use [yq](https://github.com/mikefarah/yq) in the script)
+Now, let's create a signature for the above sample ConfigMap resource (/tmp/test-cm.yaml) using the following script (Use [yq](https://github.com/mikefarah/yq) in the script), which must be executed in the same host where the public key is setup in preparations.

 ```
 $ curl -s https://raw.githubusercontent.com/open-cluster-management/integrity-shield/master/scripts/gpg-annotation-sign.sh | bash -s \